khimo/khimo.github.io/bli-guides/_help_drivers/PhilipsHue.md

  5. *Poll interval*: The number of seconds to wait between status requests.

-If system connection can't be established specifying Hue Bridge Hostname on *Bridge host*, bad configuration or absence of the DNS server on the BeoLiving Intelligence LAN could be the responsible issue.
+If system connection can't be established specifying Hue Bridge Hostname on *Bridge host*, bad configuration or absence of the DNS server on the BeoLiving Intelligence LAN could be responsible for the issue.
 Try using the IP address of the Bridge.
 Default Hostname of Hue Bridge is ```Philips-hue```.

 The Philips Hue driver polls every light and group on the bridge each *Poll interval* seconds for status updates.
 If the system has a low